 - treatment having less effect than it did initially

-In comparison with other forms of arthritis, RA is particularly challenging to treat because it involves the immune system.
-As a result, it can cause widespread complications throughout the body, not just in the joints.
-These complications can contribute significantly to people’s outlook.
-Some people may also have systemic symptoms.
+RA can also cause widespread complications throughout the body, not just in the joints.
+These complications can contribute significantly to a person’s outlook.
+Some people may also develop systemic symptoms.

 The systemic symptoms of RA include: